adiyakoby/AdsWebsite/README.md

 - **Admin dashboard:** Administrators have access to an admin dashboard where they can view pending ads, approve or delete them.
 - **Search functionality:** Users can search for ads by title.
 - **Error handling:** The system provides informative error messages and a user-friendly error page in case of any issues.
+- **Last Ad Notification:** Users are provided with real-time updates regarding the status of their latest ad submission.
+Upon visiting the New Ad page, users receive a message indicating whether their last ad has been approved, is awaiting approval, or has been deleted.
+If the ad has been deleted, the message automatically disappears, ensuring users are not shown outdated information.
+This feature enhances user experience by keeping them informed about the status of their ads while maintaining relevance.
 ## Installation

 To run the Ad Management System locally, follow these steps: